 Our Bachelor of International Development equips you to tackle these and other big questions surrounding the world’s greatest political, economic, cultural and ecological challenges as set out in the international development agenda of the Sustainable Development Goals.

 We’ll support you in developing the skills, knowledge and attributes needed to make a real and positive difference in the lives of others.
 You will:

-- examine how government, business, non-governmental organisations and individuals influence development
+- examine how government, business, non-governmental and international organisations, and individuals influence development

 - explore the major contributing factors leading to issues such as extreme poverty, poor health, fragile governance, inequality and environmental vulnerability

-- analyse possible solutions to issues in the developing world
+- analyse possible solutions to poverty related issues in the developing world

-- practise a range of skills required in the field.
+- learn and practise a range of skills required in the field.

 Where could it take you?